-Students are only able to take ONE class per semester.
+Students are only able to take ONE class per semester, which typically runs 8AM-2PM for that class.
 We encourage students to talk to their counselors prior to registering to figure out what is best for their 4-year plan.

 Can my student re-take a class if they earned a D but want to get a better grade?

 Students are able to retake a course, with counselor permission.
 The student's new grade will be recorded on the transcript and it will also be calculated into the student's GPA.

 What happens if we decide last minute to no longer take a course?

 Your child will receive either a withdrawal grade or withdraw fail on their transcripts, based on when they are removed.
 If you would not like the withdrawal grade, you must email firstname.lastname@example.org prior to June 4th to cancel with no penalty.

 What do I do if my student needs to be absent?

 You will need to fill out this form to notify us your child is absent.
 If it is for any sickness related reason, please copy in our school nurse, Emily Contrares (email@example.com).
 Remember, three absences in a semester is an automatic fail, regardless of reasons.

 How will my student know where to report?